-We sing songs that go, “Lord, I want to be just like You; I want to do the things that you do.”
+We sing, “Lord, I want to be just like You; I want to do the things that you do.”

 We tell each other, “I am trying to be more like Christ.”